wessenstam/ts2019/files/files.rst

 Using SMB Shares
 ++++++++++++++++

-In this exercise you will...
+In this exercise you will create and test a SMB share, used to support home directories, user profiles, and other unstructured file data such as departmental shares commonly accessed by Windows clients.

 Creating the Share
 ..................